 Our learning theme:

-We will create our own Poems Based on what we learn about recycling and conservation.
-We will read ‘The Little Green Hen’ and use this adapted traditional tale to inspire our own stories based on friendship and caring for the environment.
-We will also explore texts such as ‘Planet Awesome’ and ‘Carbon Monster’ to inspire non fiction writing to inform readers about caring for our world.
+We will create our own Poems based on the text ‘This is Our House’ and use what we think a special place is like.
+We will also use the text to inspire our own stories based on respect and justice.
+We will explore a range of fiction and non fiction texts about buildings and places from the past.
+We will use our learning in History (Great Fire of London) to create and publish our own digital information projects.
 We will continue with our daily phonics sessions and KS1 will also have a spelling session each day exploring tricky words and developing our spelling decision making skills.

 How you can help

 Visit the library.
-Read with your child every day, help with learning personalised spelling lists.
-Try to name/describe different trees and plants when you are outside.
+Read with your child every day and record this in their Home School Diary, help with learning personalised spelling lists and phonics.
+Try to name/describe different buildings you see and special places you visit.
+Why are these places special to you?

-We will look at the place value of numbers and solve practical topic related problems.
-We will develop our counting and reading/recording of numbers.
-We will explore addition and subtraction using a range of manipulatives to support our learning.
-We will also apply our learning to a range of problem solving contexts linked with our topic.
+We will develop our number skills and explore counting in different steps alongside multiplication and division.
+We will explore how we measure in different contexts.
+We will also apply our learning to a range of problem solving contexts linked with our topic

 How you can help: